fewlines-education/webdevbootcamp-info/README.md

 Except for the lunch time, teachers will be there.

 After the morning courses you will have a lot of work to do!
 Sometimes there will be several exercises, to help you understand and practice with concepts.
 You will also have projects to create.
-Somme will take you one or two days, some other will be scheduled on a complete week.
+Some will take you one or two days, some other will be scheduled on a complete week.

 Learning could be hard as you'll maybe see.
 It's important for you to take breaks.
 Let your brain cool 🥶!